elderfo/elderfo-react-native-components/README.md

 - SpinnerCard - A card containing a centered spinner
 - TextInput - An android like underlined text input

+_Note:_ Only the ionicons set of icons from [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) are currently supported.

 ## Installation

 Run: